Great Britain Bandy Association: History of bandy in England

 Bandy has a proud history in Britain.
-England is seen as one of the sport's birthplaces, together with Wales and Russia where a similar games developed simultaneously.
+England is seen as one of the sport's birthplaces, together with Wales and Russia where a similar game developed simultaneously.
 Games which can be seen as bandy were played in the Fens in the 19th Century.
 The first English governing body for bandy, the National Bandy Association, was founded in 1891.
 The first rules were written down by Charles Goodman Tebbutt in 1882.

 Some English sports clubs had both football and bandy on their programme in the 19th Century, playing bandy when there was snow and ice in the winter time, for instance Nottingham Forest F.C.
 The match which was later dubbed the original bandy match, was held at the Crystal Palace in London in 1875.
 However, at the time, the game was called "hockey on the ice", probably as it was considered an ice variant of field hockey.
 The first international match took place in 1891 between the English Bury Fen Bandy Club and Haarlemsche Hockey & Bandy Club, the present HC Bloemendaal from the Netherlands.
 The same year, the National Bandy Association was started in England.
 England national bandy team won the 1913 European Bandy Championships in Davos, Switzerland, where national teams from eight countries played.
 Following the outbreak of the First World War, the interest for bandy vanished in England and the National Bandy Association was discontinued.

-There is now a renewed interest in the sport steered by the new Great Britain Bandy Federation.
-The president of the Football Association, the Prince William, enthusiastically took part in a bandy event in Stockholm in January 2018.
+There is a renewed interest in the sport steered by the new Great Britain Bandy Federation.
+The president of the Football Association, Prince William, enthusiastically took part in a bandy event in Stockholm in January 2018.